I’m an optimist by nature.

 As you can see in the chart below, Sun Microsystems peaked at $257 and plummeted 96% to $9.68.

-Sun Microsystems’ fall didn’t happen because the company had bad technology.
+The company’s fall didn’t happen because Sun Microsystems had bad technology.
 In fact, its Java programming language is still in use today.
 It fell because the valuation was way too high to support its future growth expectations.

 I retell this story to simply point out the dangers of investing in a company with an absurdly high valuation.

-McNealy said an enterprise-value-to-sales (EV/sales) ratio of 10 was crazy high.
+McNealy said an enterprise value (EV) to sales of 10 was crazy high.
 I disagree with him on that.
 Some companies can justify an EV/sales ratio of 10 as long as they have the gross margins and growth rate to support it.

-But now, we see some large companies trading at an EV/sales ratio of 90!
+But now we see some companies trading at an EV/sales ratio of 90 or more!
 That’s an absurd valuation… and investors could lose most of their money if they hold on to these companies.

-I want all my readers to be on the right side of market history.
+I want all my readers to be on the right side of this splintering.